 National and state and territory

-The SHS NMDS has 2 'views'—‘Unassisted person’ and ‘Client’.
-Details of all agencies participating in the SHS collection are on the Specialist Homelessness Establishment Database file.
-The Specialist Homelessness Information Platform (SHIP) supports agencies in reporting for the SHS collection and allows agencies to record client information.
-Agencies submit SHS data from SHIP to the Specialist Homelessness Online Reporting system each month.
+Details of all agencies participating in the SHSC are on the Specialist Homelessness Establishment Database file.
+The Specialist Homelessness Information Platform (SHIP) supports agencies to report for the SHSC and allows them to record information about support provided to clients and instances where a person received no immediate services.
+Information is extracted from SHIP and submitted to the AIHW monthly.

 Metadata information and data quality statement (DQS)